zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 - **ulines**, **utokens**, **utext** -- like **lines**, **tokens**, **text**, but always converts into unicode strings.

+The full list of supported converters can be found in ``ZPublisher.Converters.tpye_converters``.

-If the publisher cannot coerce a request variable into the type required by the type converter it will raise an error.
+If the publisher cannot coerce a request parameter into the type required by the type converter it will raise an error.
 This is useful for simple applications, but restricts your ability to tailor error messages.
 If you wish to provide your own error messages, you should